Do you like inspirational pieces? Or perhaps a personal, Q&A style article?

 Blogs need to be well-written, but don’t procrastinate.
 Blogs do not need to be polished articles, and you can always add further thoughts and follow up with another blog.

-There is some debate of the perfect blog length, so don’t feel restricted when it comes to word count.
-Around 300-500 words was generally accepted as the optimal length but longer articles, up to 2,000 words, are becoming common.
+There is some debate about the perfect blog length, so don’t feel restricted when it comes to word count.
+Around 300-500 words were generally accepted as the optimal length but longer articles, up to 2,000 words, are becoming common.

-Google often values these longer pieces as they are usually full of new and interesting content, so if you have a lot to say then go for it.
+Google often values these longer pieces as they are usually full of new and exciting content, so if you have a lot to say then go for it.

-Image-based posts are also becoming poplar, so don’t forget to select pictures carefully.
+Image-based posts are also becoming popular, so don’t forget to select pictures carefully.
 You could even consider basing a blog completely around a set of images.